chenglulu1127/luluflaskstock/README.md

 ### Introduction
 This project is intended to practice on Git, Flask, JSON, Pandas, Requests, Heroku, and Bokeh for visualization.
 The repository contains all needed for a Flask configuration that works on Heroku.
+Also the pages are beautified using a customized .css file.

 ### Demo
 You can find the app [here](http://luluflaskstock.herokuapp.com).
 Feel free to play with it: